FMC Data Breach Settlement (2026)

 How Much Can You Get?

-You may choose only one cash path.
-Because benefits are paid from a $2.15 million settlement fund, payment amounts may be adjusted pro rata depending on the number of valid claims filed.
+You may choose only one cash path (A or B).
+Because benefits are paid from a $2,150,000 settlement fund, cash amounts may be adjusted pro rata depending on the number of valid claims filed.

 How to File a Claim